GarimaChauhan16/Plotly--Belly_Button_Biodiversity/README.md

 ## Background

-The objective is to do a Full-Stack Data Analysis to build an interactive dashboard exploring the Belly Button Biodiversity Dataset using Plotly.js, Flask and Heroku
+The objective of this project is to perform a Full-Stack Data Analysis to build an interactive dashboard exploring the Belly Button Biodiversity Dataset using Plotly.js, Flask and Heroku

 ## Objectives